michavie/mx-hackathon/README.md

 - Demo Video: [Watch on Youtube](https://youtu.be/R6o-lzoiW9Q)
 - iOS App with Push: [Join TestFlight](https://testflight.apple.com/join/JLDx8P56)

-Note: Spawnable.io is an existing platform building (focusing on Metaverse products) and specifically **its new MultiversX Smart Contract module** has been created as part of the hackathon.
-The **new MultiversX Smart Contract module** was developed as part of the hackathon.
+Note: The **new MultiversX Smart Contract module** was developed as part of the hackathon.
 The entire worker node code is included since it's a distinct code base, whereas other sections only feature module-specific code.

 ## Summary